Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

-- The symptoms experienced impair the person's ability to socialize, work, or function in other areas of his or her life.
+- The symptoms experienced impair the person's ability to socialize, work, or function in other areas of their life.

-Note: The two year time period noted above is for adult patients only.
-Diagnosis of cyclothymic disorder in children and adolescents requires one year of hypomanic and depressive periods.
+Note: The two-year period noted above is for adult patients only.
+Diagnosing cyclothymic disorder in children and adolescents requires one year of hypomanic and depressive periods.

 Substance-Induced Bipolar Disorder Criteria

-An individual may be diagnosed with substance-induced bipolar disorder if he or she experiences an onset of symptoms while taking or withdrawing from a medication or other substance.
-Many different types of medications and substances have been linked to substance-induced bipolar disorder.
-As previously mentioned, it's important to share all of your symptoms with your healthcare provider to ensure proper diagnosis and treatment.
+Individuals may be diagnosed with substance-induced bipolar disorder if they experience an onset of symptoms while taking or withdrawing from a medication or other substance.
+Many drugs and meanings have been linked to substance-induced bipolar disorder.
+As previously mentioned, sharing your symptoms with your healthcare provider is essential to ensure proper diagnosis and treatment.

-In addition to substance-induced bipolar disorder, medications, other substances, or withdraw from these substances may cause other substance-induced disorders, including anxiety disorders, depressive disorders, obsessive-compulsive disorder, sleep disorders, delirium, and neurocognitive disorders.
+In addition to substance-induced bipolar disorder, medications, other substances, or withdrawal from these substances may cause other substance-induced diseases, including anxiety disorders, depressive disorders, obsessive-compulsive disorder, sleep disorders, delirium, and neurocognitive disorders.
 Contact your clinician if you notice any physical or mental health changes upon starting, increasing, or withdrawing from medications or other substances.